 Not all VPNs (or ZTNAs for that matter) are created equal.
 That said, many secure remote access solutions don’t work well on mobile devices.
 Sometimes they lack the robust features of their desktop counterparts, other times, they simply lack the optimization for the technologies present in mobile operating systems.
 Either way, it results in a poor user experience that often leads to users simply not enabling the security features just to avoid the headache.

-In our ZTNA – an included component of Jamf Private Access – the issues listed above are addressed as Jamf developed ZTNA with the following in mind:
+In our ZTNA – an included component of Jamf Connect – the issues listed above are addressed as Jamf developed ZTNA with the following in mind:

 - Align with Apple frameworks: Apple’s native frameworks governing security and privacy serve as foundational support for the endpoint protections included.
 In doing so, users and administrators alike can expect same-day support for all of Apple’s OS’, which takes advantage of the latest protections against vulnerabilities and include support for the latest protections that keep your Apple fleet safe and secure without compromising user privacy.